Beesource forums — Its the Reddit and Craigslist for beekeepers. One of the best with great moderators and good advice

 - Honey gate $10 $10

-- You should buy your equipment when you pick up your bees or if you are doing the economy route take advantage of the free shipping.
-Shipping is expensive.
+- Shipping is expensive!!
+You should buy your equipment when you pick up your bees or

 - Brushy mountain tends to do free shipping in December.